 After watching a movie about a pair of lovers who couldn’t be, I wondered about love.
 What is love, exactly?
 Attempts have been made, but all seems to fall short.
-Attempting to describe love is like having a word that could explain it perfectly at the tip of your tongue, but you’re never able to get it out.
+Attempting to describe love is like having a word that could explain it perfectly at the tip of your tongue, but never able to get it out.
 Because it proves to be elusive, we try to arbitrarily catalogue its traits by what it can’t be.
 Are we physicians,then?
-Because if we define love by what is not, does it bring us to what really is?
+Because if we define love by what is not, does it bring us to what it really is?
 I am not quite sure.
 You see, nothing exists by what it is not.
 Everything exists because it simply is.

 For some love is a kiss or a touch.
 They can feel it, but is it really?
 Wouldn’t it be Lust lurking around making sure we don’t cease to exist?
 For others, love is selflessness.
 To love someone above and beyond yourself, to the point where your wishes no longer belong to you, to the point you are no more.
 I was tempted to believe love was that.
 But then, is it not selflessness a being in its own?